NickGrunert/master-thesis/modules/02_algorithm.typ

     This is unfortunate and likely indicative of the fragility of the magnitude values, which renders them unsuitable for use in the score calculation.
     However, given the algorithm's equitable allocation of values to all three directions, this issue is mitigated, as the remaining two directions retain the capacity to generate a satisfactory score.

-    Adjusting the visual output by adding the calculated scores directly into the image and running the algorithm on an objectively harder to segment roof shape, the results are shown in @fig:scores2.
-    The algorithm shows clear signs of struggling with the roof shape, as the derivative values are not as coherent as on the previous surfaces, not due to noise, but due to the rounded shape.
-    This data however shows, that the algorithms works as expected.
-    The wrong segmentation creates clear plateaus in the data, which are perfectly detected by the algorithm by having multiple green areas on the surface which are not connected.
-    However, even though for now this algorithm will be used in further experiments, this data creates questions, to which the answers could lead to  further improvements on the algorithms scoring system:
-    - By hand or other means creating a perfect segmentation on the rounded surface may lead to interesting insights on the perfect result, which in turn,  may generate a better insight on how to improve the algorithm.
-    - Currently the even scoring between the three directions leads to the algorithm only minorly punishing the two plateaus in the x direction, even though in this specific case it is enough proof that the surface was segmented wrong.
-      Maybe a harsher punishment for having 0 values is neccessary, but in turn for exampe making the entire surfaces score 0 would probably be too harsh.
-    - Trying to create a method to add the spatial correlation, which was removed by sorting the values, may lead to methods of better scoring round roofs.
-      The only problem with this is that this would also lead to the algorithm being susceptible to outliers in the middle of surfaces again, which currently are not a problem, since they are ignored outliers on the graphs extrema.
-      They currently do not effect functionality but only very slightly decreasing the score, which is worth the improvement on the algorithm's robustness against noisy data.

     #subpar.grid(
       columns: 1,
       gutter: 1mm,